11 May 2021

 Some candidates will be supportive of your asks and others will be resistant to making commitments to prioritise climate action.

 You may meet a candidate who is either very publicly already on side, or who you’ve spoken with before and you know agrees with our demands.
 If that’s the case, this is an opportunity to push them further.
-As well as asking them to make sure their manifesto commits to making the city region is as climate- and nature-friendly as possible, you can ask them to:
+As well as asking them to make sure their manifesto commits to making the local area as climate- and nature-friendly as possible, you can ask them to:

 - Publicly support or share some of our asks on their social media accounts.